salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 ## Experimenting with it
-That's it.
-From now on I think a lot of experiments can be done.
-For example the function that generate the field can be anything, although enough smooth.
-In the following shader I added a field generated from a plane.
-The falloff decrease with the distance from the plane, and this adds a different behaviour.
-The final effect is that the balls are drenched inside it.
+With the basics covered, there are endless possibilities for experimentation.
+For example, different functions can be used to generate the field, leading to unique visual effects.
+The provided ShaderToy shader includes additional features, such as a field generated from a plane, for further exploration.

 <iframe width="100%" height="400" frameborder="0" src="https://www.shadertoy.com/embed/NttyRs?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>